Doctors use two key tests to assess the strength of your immune system - a CD4 cell count and a viral load test.

 A viral load below 50 is classed as undetectable - this doesn’t mean you no longer have HIV, it means that it’s present in very low levels that are hard to detect.
 There are now some very sensitive tests that can measure viral load below 20 copies.

-If you’re taking HIV medication and have an undetectable viral load you cannot pass on HIV.
+If you’re taking effective HIV medication and have an undetectable viral load you cannot pass on HIV.

 Yes.
 If you’re taking HIV medication and have an undetectable viral load you cannot pass on HIV.

-A large study called PARTNER looked at over 1,000 gay and straight couples where one partner was HIV positive and one was HIV negative.
+A large study called PARTNER looked at 888 gay and straight couples (and 58,000 sex acts) where one partner was HIV positive and one was HIV negative.
 Results found that where the HIV positive partner was on treatment and had an undetectable viral load, there were no cases of HIV transmission whether they had anal or vaginal sex without a condom.

 However, before deciding to stop using condoms, it’s a good idea to speak to your HIV doctor or nurse to make sure your viral load is undetectable.